dcellwanger/PLISH-ProbeDesigner/README.md

 * `Seq`: The sequence of the H-probe arm
 *  `Tm`: The melting temperature of the left arm (according to Nakano _et. al._, _PNAS_ 1999)
 *  `Bimol.`: Folding free energy change of homodimerization of the H-probe arm
-*  `Unimol.`: Folding free energy change of the H-probe arm
+*  `Unimol.`: Folding free energy change of the self-structure of the H-probe arm
 *  `Duplex`: Folding free energy change for the duplex formation of the H-probe arm with the target sequence
 *  `Open5`: Energy cost of opening the two base pairs at the 5'-end of the oligonucleotide in a duplex with the complementary sequence of the H-probe arm
 *  `Open3`: Energy cost of opening the two base pairs at the 3'-end of the oligonucleotide in a duplex with the complementary sequence of the H-probe arm